umddb/datascience-fall14/lab2/README.md

    the full query and makes it easier to debug.
 It is preferable to use the WITH construct for this purpose.
 The syntax appears to differ across systems, but here is the link to PostgreSQL: http://www.postgresql.org/docs/9.0/static/queries-with.html

+   Following query finds the player who had the most Gold medals over the two olympics.

+         with temp1 as (
+               select player_id, count(medal_obtained) as num_golds
+               from results
+               where medal_obtained like '%GOLD%'
+               group by player_id)
+         select players.name
+         from players, temp1
+         where temp1.player_id = players.player_id and temp1.num_golds = (select max(num_golds) from temp1);

    - **(LIMIT)** PostgreSQL allows you to limit the number of results displayed which is useful for debugging etc. Here is an example: